-The City's share of the regional housing needs will be met through the implementation of a variety of strategies, including the development of vacant land, re-use of underutilized sites, development in the High Density Residential and Mixed-Use zones in Downtown and development of Medium-High Density Residential and Mixed-Use neighborhoods in the recently approved Corridor Specific Plan.
+The City's share of the regional housing needs will be met through the implementation of a variety of strategies, including the development of vacant land, re-use of underutilized sites, and development in the High Density Residential and Mixed-Use zones Downtown.

-The housing sites inventory shown in Table 1.2-1, Table 1.2-2, Table 1.2-3 and Table 1.2-4 identify expected residential development of vacant land, underutilized multi-family parcels and Downtown and Corridor sites during the planning period.
+The housing sites inventory shown in Table 1.2-1, Table 1.2-2 and Table 1.2-3 identify expected residential development of vacant land, underutilized multi-family parcels and Downtown sites during the planning period.

 Development trends in Pomona suggest that the expected densities shown are achievable.
 A catalyst project-Mission Promenade-was one of the first residential projects in Downtown.
 Although only 17 units per acre in density, the development was considered a pivotal demonstration project that showed how residential mixed-use projects can be consistent with the character of the Downtown area.
 Its development was followed by a 100-unit student apartment structure, with a density of 68 units per acre, which opened Downtown in 2006.
 In December 2005, a residential mixed-use project was approved Downtown at 501 East Mission Boulevard with 69 housing units including 8 live-work units, at a density of 65 units per acre.
 These two developments occurred in a Downtown district that allows a maximum average density of 50 units per acre, demonstrating that housing in Downtown Pomona is being built at high densities relative to regulations.
-Two additional developments are currently under construction and are at being built at 52 and 85 units per acre.
+Two additional developments are currently under construction and are being built at being built at 52 and 85 units per acre.